exasol/test-db-builder-java/doc/design.md

 #### Attaching to Existing Database Object by Name
 `dsn~attaching-to-existing-database-object-by-name~1`

-When users attach to existing database object, all they need is the fully-qualified name.
+When users attach to an existing database object, all they need is a fully-qualified name.
 The control object holds no metadata of that object.

 Comment: